zzz1515151/TianChi-JingWei-Competation-Round1/README.md

 ## Combination of model_1 and model_2
-To get out final submit, run
+To get our final submit, run
 `python final_result.py`
 You can find our final results at ./submit/result_final